blab/blotter/blog/_posts/2024-11-15-dimensionality-reduction-for-flu-and-sars-cov-2.md

 ### What can we learn about mutations we find in viruses?

-As a virus researcher in [Trevor Bedford's lab](https://bedford.io/) at the Fred Hutchinson Cancer Center, I spend a lot of time thinking about these mutations that viruses make.
+As a virus researcher in [Trevor Bedford's lab](https://bedford.io/) at the Fred Hutchinson Cancer Center, I spend a lot of time thinking about these viral mutations.
-For example, when we find a lot of seasonal flu viruses with the same mutation that allows those viruses to reinfect a lot of people in world, we can usually track that mutation back to a single common ancestor of all those recently successful virus copies.
+For example, when we find a lot of seasonal flu viruses with the same mutation that allows those viruses to reinfect a lot of people in the world, we can usually track that mutation back to a single common ancestor of all those recently successful virus copies.
 For SARS-CoV-2, these groups of successful virus copies tend to get names like “Delta” or “Omicron” or “JN.1”.

 Most of the time, we can use the collection of mutations that each virus has to build a family tree of all the virus copies we've observed in the world.